AlexandruDodita/WriterStudio/documentation_guide.md

         - **updateContentArea()** - Renders content cards with modern styling and interactive elements.
         - **createContentCard()** - Generates individual content cards with hover effects and action buttons.
         - **handleCreateNew()** - Manages new content creation through modern modal dialogs.
+        - **loadAndShowEditor(itemType, itemName)** - Handles switching to an editor view.
+Fetches item data (content, description, attributes) using IPC call `getItemDetails`.
+Loads data into the `Editor` instance.
+Sets up the editor's save button to call `saveEditorData`.
+        - **fetchItemData(itemType, itemName)** - Makes an IPC call to `window.electronAPI.getItemDetails` to retrieve content, description, and attributes for a specific item from the main process.
+        - **saveEditorData(itemType, itemName)** - Retrieves data from the `Editor` instance via `editor.getData()`.
+Makes an IPC call to `window.electronAPI.saveItemDetails` to persist the content, description, and attributes to their respective files (content.md, description.txt, attributes.json) in the item's directory.

 - **projectManager.js** - Enhanced project management module with improved error handling, async operations, and state management integration.
 - **fileManager.js** - Modernized file operations handler with better async patterns, error recovery, and user feedback through toast notifications.